 Have you tried this?
 Why not leave a star ⭐️⭐️⭐️⭐️⭐️ rating in the recipe card right below and/or a review in the comment section further down the page?
 I always appreciate your feedback.
 You can also follow me on Instagram, Facebook, Pinterest, and Twitter, and sign up for my newsletter!

-One-Pot Wild Rice and Mushroom Soup
+Creamy Wild Rice Mushroom Soup (Dutch Oven)

 - Dutch oven

 - Chef's knife

 - 3 cloves garlic minced

 - 1 cup celery chopped

 - 1 lb mushrooms see notes for which work best

 - 32 oz vegetable broth sodium-free or low sodium preferred

 - 0.5 cup white cooking wine

 - 1 teaspoon ground cumin